Morning sickness | Causes, symptoms and remedies

 Keeping a diary can be helpful if you want to work out exactly when to eat.
 A 2010 review found that around 85 per cent of women suffering from morning sickness have at least two episodes a day.
 If you keep a diary of your symptoms you are likely to see a pattern emerge, including times when you feel better, so aim to eat then.

 Of course, what you eat is also important.
 Snacking on nuts and other high-protein snacks can relieve symptoms, and always avoid foods with a strong smell or that are spicy or fatty.
-‘Work out what are your “trigger foods” that make you feel nauseous, and avoid them,’ says Laura.
+‘Work out your “trigger foods” that make you feel nauseous, and avoid them,’ says Laura.

 What are the best breakfasts to ease your morning sickness?